usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 This project was really pushed the FPGA to it's limits, and it unsuprisingly began to come appart at the seams.
 This is evident when you watch the demos of some more complicated scenes, and notice the intense artifacting.
 Because simulation shows much better results, we believe this has something to do with violating the timing constraints of the FGPA fabric, although there are likely several bugs in our code.

+In terms of the MLP, there were a number of shortcomings associated with the architecture.
+For starters, it is difficult to meaningfully classify every song into just 3 emotional categories since this leaves little room for ambiguity.
+In addition, the two input features, though they provide an excellent means of discerning the emotional flavor of a song, are not infallible.
+Valence is a quantity assigned to reflect the positivity of the lyrical content of a song, however, in certain cases, a song might somewhat erroneously have a high valence feature, thus leading the model to assign more positivity to it.

+There are a few ways we could try to circumvent these issues.
+For the purposes of the demonstration, we sacrificed model complexity for higher test accuracy.
+With enough time and experimentation, it could be possible to create a model that classifies songs into a larger set of categories without sacrificing its performance.
+Moreover, certain additional features which we did not incorporate into our final model like key could play a huge role in discerning the emotional content of a song.

 Nonetheless, the project was ideated as a way of conveying emotion through mixed media, and glitches or not, we think it was very effective at achieving that goal.